stephenchappo/datastructures/README.md

 We describe the complexity using *Big-O Notation* - for example, linear-time algorithms have a complexity of O(*n*), a polynomial 2 complexity would be O(*n<sup>2</sup>*).

+### Exercises 3.2
+1. Assume that each of the following expressions indicates the number of operations performed by an algorithm for a problem size of *n*.
+Point out the dominant term of each algorithm and use big-O notation to classify it.
+  a.
+2<sup>*n*</sup> - 4*n*<sup>2</sup> + 5*n*
+    *This is of exponential complexity, the first exponent n is the dominant.*
+  b.
+3*n*<sup>2</sup> + 6
+    *This is of polynomial, specifically quadratic complexity*
+  c. *n*<sup>3</sup> + *n*<sup>2</sup> - n
+    *Also polynomial.

+2. For problem size *n*, algorithms A and B perform *n*<sup>2</sup> and 1/2*n *<sup>2</sup> + 1/2 n instructions, respectively.
+Which algorithm does more work.
+Are there particular problem sizes for which one algorithm performs significantly better than the other?
+Are there problem sizes where the work done by each is about the same?

+   Algorithm A will generally do more work because the dominant term is
+    halved in problem B.  For larger problem sizes, Algorithm B should be almost twice as efficient as A.  Problem size 1 they do the same work.

+3. At what point does an *n*<sup>4</sup> algorithm begin to perform better than a 2<sup>*n*</sup> algorithm?

+   At *n*=16 the first one becomes more efficient.

+       16\*\*4 = 65536
+       2\*\*16 = 65536
+       A < B ?
+False

+       17\*\*4 = 83521
+       2\*\*17 = 131072
+       A < B ?
+True

+ ## Search Algorithms

+ Lets go through few algorithms for searching lists of integers.

+ ### Search for the Minimum.

+ This is essentially getting the same output as Python's *min* function.
+It assumes the list is not empty and is in arbitrary order.
+It gets the first item, says it's the minimum then checks the one to the right.
+If the one
+    to the right is smaller it sets that to the minimum until it gets to the end, then it returns the minimum.

+       def indexOfMin(lyst):
+         """Returns the index of the minimum item.""" minIndex = 0
+         currentIndex = 1
+         while currentIndex < len(lyst):
+           if lyst[currentIndex] < lyst[minIndex]:
+             minIndex = currentIndex
+           currentIndex += 1
+         return minIndex

+ So there are three instructions outside the loop - they get discounted.
+In the loop there are three more instructions.
+There are no nested loops and the algorithm must visit every item in the list to guarantee that it has
+    located the minimum item.
+So it must make *n* - 1 comparisons for a list of size *n*.
+Making the complexity O(*n*).

+### Sequential Search of List

+Python's ``in`` operator is implemented as a method named ```__contains__``` in the ``list`` class.
+So we start with the first position and compare to the target.
+If the items are equal, return ``True``.
+Otherwise move on to the next.
+If it gets to the end and hasn't found it, return ``False``.
+This
+    is called either a *sequential search* or a *linear search*.
+This version is a bit nicer and returns the index of the item or -1 if not found.

+      def sequentialSearch(target, lyst):
+        """Returns the position of the target item if found, or -1 otherwise."""
+        position = 0
+        while position < len(lyst):
+          if target == lyst[position]:
+            return position
+          position += 1
+        return -1

+The analysis of a sequential search is a bit different from the analysis of a search for a minimum.

+ ## Best-Case, Worst-Case and Average-Case Performance

+ The performance of some algorithms depends on the placement of the data to be processed.
+If the target is at the beginning of the list it does less work.
+For these you can figure out the best, worst and average-case
+    performance.

+ 1. In the worst case, the target is at the end of the list or not in the list.
+Then it must visit every item and perform *n* iterations for a list of size *n*.
+So the worst case complexity of a sequential search is O(*n*).

+ 2. In the best case it finds it in the first iteration, making it O(1) complexity.

+ 3. To calculate the average case, you add the number of iterations to find the target at every position and divide the sum by *n*.
+So its (*n* + *n* - 1
+   + *n* - *2* + ... + 1)/*n* or (*n* + 1)/2 iterations.
+For very large *n
+   * the constant factor of 2 is insignificant, so we say the average complexity is still O(*n*).